JuliaMolSim/Molly.jl/docs/src/examples.md

 ## Variations of the Morse potential

-The Morse potential for bonds has a parameter *α* that determines the width of the potential.
+The Morse potential for bonds has a parameter *a* that determines the width of the potential.
 It can also be compared to the harmonic bond potential.
 ```julia
 using Molly